Our Leadership

 Before she joined Leading Educators, Simone was a principal in KIPP Texas (formerly KIPP Houston).
 Prior to that she was an assistant principal, a science teacher, and a Teach for America corps member.
 Before taking on her current role at Leading Educators, she served as a Program Director and a Managing Director of Program.
 She holds a Masters of Education Administration from National Louis University and an MBA from Tulane University.

-As a first generation college student, Simone understands first hand the transformative impact of equitable educational access on individuals, families, and generations.
-She believes that all students- regardless of demographics - deserve access to high quality education to build the lives they desire.
-Having dedicated her career to working with and for students of color, her mission is to contribute to work that aims to make that a reality.
+As a first generation college student, Simone understands first hand the transformative impact of educational access on individuals, families, and generations.
+She believes that all students deserve access to high quality education to build the lives they desire.
+Having dedicated her career to instructional excellence, her mission is to contribute to work that aims to make that a reality.

 She currently lives in Sacramento, California with her husband and her dog, Penny.
 She spends her free time finding new dog parks, binge watching Netflix, and exploring the beauty of northern California.